Tea guides

 Choose green tea if you want

-- a lighter daily habit
+- a lighter-feeling everyday habit

-- a fresh-feeling tea break
+- a fresh tea break during the day

 Choose black tea if you want

-- a classic everyday tea
+- a classic household staple

-- a dependable staple for regular use
+- a dependable daily option for regular serving

 Choose white tea if you want

-- a more delicate tea profile
+- a softer, more delicate tea profile

-- a quieter, more refined tea ritual
+- a more premium tea shelf

 Building a small tea collection at home

-- green tea for daytime routines
+- Green Tea for lighter daytime routines

-- black tea for classic everyday use
+- Black Tea for familiar everyday use

-Pairing tea with the wider pantry
+Tea pairings with the wider pantry

-- Makhana works well for light tea-time snacking
+- Makhana for light tea-time snacking

-Final thought
+Final takeaway

 Explore Agree